anstarovoyt/intellij-riot.js/README.md

 ## Features

-* Support for ".riot" extension
+* Support for ".riot" and ".tag" extension
 * Parsing expressions inside xml-tags
 * Navigation based on component names

+## Known issues

+* Riot 1,2,3 script tags are not supported
+* Expression parsing uses pure stategy and doesn't allow nested braces "{" and "}"